 Now that you can see the dryer duct opening in your laundry room, you need to remove the duct flap or cover from the outside exit vent.
 For this next step, your best bet is to purchase a vent cleaning kit.
 You’ll find these for around $20 at home improvement stores.
 They will contain a lint brush and multiple 2-foot-long flexible segments that will fit together to create a rod reaching 12 feet.
 If you’re handy, you can attach a standard power drill to the rod to get the brush spinning at a better speed than if done by hand.

 Slide the brush end of the rod into the entry duct or the exit duct.
 Gravity will be your advantage in this scenario, so figure out which ducts are higher and insert the brush from that end.
 Whichever end the brush is pointing to will be where the debris comes out.
 Cover your laundry room floor to save time with cleanup if you enter through the outside vent and push the debris into the laundry room vent.

 Push the rod, brush end first, as far as you can.
 Note that there may be twists and turns in this dedicated ductwork, so move slowly and be patient with it.
-Move it back and forth (or use the power drill to speed up the process) until debris begins to come out the other end.
-Be prepared – if you’ve never cleaned the dryer vent or it’s been quite a while, there will likely be a lot of lint, dirt and debris buildup coming out of the pipe and onto your floor.
+Move the rod back and forth (or use the power drill to speed up the process) until debris begins to come out the other end.
+Be prepared – if you’ve never cleaned the dryer vent or it’s been quite a while, there will likely be a lot of lint, dirt, and debris buildup coming out of the pipe and onto your floor.